Time-dependent weak rate of convergence for functions of generalized bounded variation: Introduction

 where $(W^{n}_{t})_{t \in [0,T]}$ is the random walk given by

 ($\ceiling{ \cdot }$ denotes the ceiling function).
-The key observation is that the function $u^n$ in (\ref{rw-approximation}), when restricted to $\mathcal{G}^{n}_{z_0}$, is the unique solution of (\ref{simpler-finite-difference}) for every $z_0 \in \R$; (\ref{cont_time_extension}) also holds for this $u^n$ by definition.
-Moreover, since the random walk $(W^{n}_{t})_{t \in [0,T]}$ influences the value of $u^n$ only through its distribution, we may consider a special setting where the random variables $\xi_1, \xi_2, \dots$ are chosen in a suitable way.
-Defining these variables as the values of the Brownian motion $(W_t)_{t \geq 0}$ sampled at certain stopping times (see Subsection \ref{firstexittimes}) enables us to apply techniques from stochastic analysis for the estimation of the error (\ref{weakerrorforg}).
+The key observation is that the function $u^n$, when restricted to $\mathcal{G}^{n}_{z_0}$, is the unique solution of (\ref{simpler-finite-difference}) for every $z_0 \in \R$; relation (\ref{cont_time_extension}) also holds for $u^n$ by definition.
+Moreover, since the random walk $(W^{n}_{t})_{t \in [0,T]}$ influences the value of $u^n$ only through its distribution, we may consider a special setting where the Rademacher variables $\xi_1, \xi_2, \dots$ are chosen in a suitable way.
+Defining these variables as the values of the Brownian motion $(W_t)_{t \geq 0}$ sampled at certain stopping times (see Subsection \ref{firstexittimes}) enables us to apply techniques from stochastic analysis for the estimation of the error (\ref{weakerrorforg}) where $v^n = u^n$.

-The above procedure was used in J. B.~Walsh \cite{Walsh} (2003) (cf.~Rogers \& Stapleton (1997) \cite{RogersStapleton}) in relation to a problem arising in mathematical finance.
+The above procedure was used in J. B.~Walsh (2003) \cite{Walsh} (cf.~Rogers \& Stapleton (1997) \cite{RogersStapleton}) in relation to a problem arising in mathematical finance.
 More precisely, the weak rate of convergence of European option prices given by the binomial tree scheme (Cox-Ross-Rubinstein model) to prices implied by the Black-Scholes model is analyzed (cf.~Heston \& Zhou (2000) \cite{Heston}).
 A detailed error expansion is presented in \cite[Theorem 4.3]{Walsh} for terminal conditions belonging to a certain class of piecewise $C^2$ functions.
-Using similar ideas, we complement this result by considering more irregular functions and taking into account the time-dependence.
-It is argued in \cite[Sections 7 and 12]{Walsh} that the rate remains unaffected if the geometric Brownian motion is replaced with a Brownian motion, and the binomial tree is replaced with a random walk.
-It seems plausible that also our time-dependent results in the Brownian setting can be transferred into the geometric setting with essentially the same upper bounds.

-It should be mentioned here that the proof of (\ref{the-main-statement}) uses the general representation (\ref{GBVdefrep}) for functions of generalized bounded variation, which allows us to estimate the error (\ref{weakerrorforg}) in an explicit manner.
-This type of function classes of generalized bounded variation were studied first in Avikainen (2009) \cite{Avikainen}.
+Using similar ideas, we complement this result by considering a large class of functions which contains the class considered in \cite{Walsh}.
+Moreover, instead of considering the error only at time $t = 0$, we derive time-dependent error bounds.
+Finally, we close two gaps in the proof done by Walsh.
+The first concerns an asymptotic estimate \cite[relation (20)]{Walsh} related to the first exit time of a Brownian bridge.
+This estimate is discussed in detail in a forthcoming paper \cite{GLS} and certain results therein are generalized in Subsection \ref{condit_probab_subsect}.
+The second gap concerns the estimate \cite[Proposition 11.2 $(iv)$]{Walsh} for which a proof is given in Section \ref{MomenttiestimaatitJiille}.